My Research

 My Role: Co-Investigator

-The RADAR study is a longitudinal cohort study of young men who have sex with men (YMSM; U01DA036939).
-This project follows more than 1,000 YMSM, collecting biological, behavioral, social, and geospatial data every six months for up to 10 years.
-This project has produced more than 40+ publications and serves as a platform for numerous innovative research projects, including its participation in NIDA's C3PNO consortium U24DA044554
+The RADAR study was a longitudinal cohort study of young men who have sex with men (YMSM; U01DA036939).
+This project followed more than 1,000 YMSM, collecting biological, behavioral, social, and geospatial data every six months for up to 10 years.
+This project has produced more than 40+ publications and serves as a platform for numerous innovative research projects, including much of my work in sexual network analysis and epidemic modeling

 chiSTIG